 Counselors-In-Training (ages 17 – 18)

-For individuals entering their senior year of high school and looking for an opportunity to develop their leadership potential, the C.I.T. program may be the one for you.
+For individuals entering their senior year of high school or having just graduated from high school and looking for an opportunity to develop their leadership potential, the C.I.T. program may be the one for you.
 No longer campers and not yet staff, C.I.T.s undergo a comprehensive counselor training program designed to increase their awareness of counselor responsibilities and leadership roles.

 Senior Challenge (ages 13 – 17)

 A more advanced program structured to challenge our oldest campers.
 Seniors are exposed to rappelling, river canoeing, overnight camping, initiative games and much more.
 Senior campers are privileged to invite a friend to attend Hamwi with them.
 Friends can use the application form, checking the appropriate “Friend” box.

 Activities and programs are geared to entertain and encourage our youngest resident campers.
 Hayrides, water games, a talent show, and a treasure hunt are a few of the outrageous activities that make this program full of wholesome fun and delight.
 Special programs highlighting Junior week include a spectacular carnival celebration where everyone comes dressed in their zaniest attire.